con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 *jñāna-mūrtir ahaṃ buddho*
 *buddhānāṃ trya-dhva-vartinām* ||[^26-1] (26)

-[^26-1]: This mantra can be translated as follows: *a ā i ī u ū e ai o au aṃ aḥ*—I, the Buddha, located in the heart, am the wisdom body of all buddhas of the past, present, and future.
+[^26-1]: This mantra can be translated as follows: *a ā i ī u ū e ai o au aṃ aḥ*—I, the Buddha, located in the heart, am the wisdom body of all buddhas residing throughout the past, present, and future.

 *oṁ vajra-tīkṣṇa duḥkha-ccheda*